pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 Size: 15.64MiB
 ```

-How cool is that.
+How cool is that?
 Our `my_model.h5` (commit: eb7e51147b4d42cfbcd555c84be778d2) has a _parent_ of `a0f654c7a65f42f69e8bddd1a2035a7e` which is the commit id of `mnist.npz` file we checked in earlier.

-Now when anyone asks, "What data was used to train that model?"
-With just one command you can tell them.
+Now when anyone asks "What data was used to train that model?" you can tell them with just one command.

-### Wrap up time
+### And that's a wrap!
 Great work!
+You started down the road to better data control and laid the groundwork for mastering  data lineage.

-You successfully layed some data lineage groundwork for you and your team.
-As fun as that was, it's important that we make it clear that there's still more work to be done.
-A True data lineage solution provides users with a complete understanding of the entire journey from top to bottom.
-What we did here was take our first few steps by introducing version-control for the data.
-Don't worry though, Pachyderm and the Kubeflow community are on it and we're collaborating together to create the best possible solution.
+Of course, that’s just the start and there's more work to be done.
+A [true data lineage](https://www.pachyderm.io/dsbor.html) solution gives users a complete understanding of the entire journey of data, model and code from top to bottom.
+Everything gets versioned and tracked as it changes, including the relationships between all three of those key pieces of every data science project.

+What we did here was take our first few steps by introducing version-control for the data alone.
+Don't worry though, Pachyderm and the Kubeflow community are on it and we're collaborating to create the best possible solution for every AI infrastructure team to get a handle on their pipelines from start to finish.

-And for those of you who are wondering, "how would this work in a pipeline?".
-Don't worry, we'll have a seperate post on the subject shortly.
-Stay tuned!
+And for those of you  wondering, "How would this work in a pipeline?" don't worry, we've got a seperate post on just that so stay tuned!

-If you're interested in exploring Pachyderm further please go to [Pachyderm.com](https://pachyderm.com/) or check us out on [github](https://github.com/pachyderm/pachyderm)
+If you're interested in exploring data lineage and more, please go to [Pachyderm.com](https://pachyderm.com) or check us out on [github](https://github.com/pachyderm/pachyderm) and be sure to join our [Slack](http://slack.pachyderm.io/) if you need help getting going fast.